Particular/docs.particular.net/samples/servicecontrol/azure-monitor-events/sample.md

 To observe this in action, press <kbd>Enter</kbd> in the `NServiceBusEndpoint`console window.
 The application will generate a new `SimpleMessage` event that fails when processed.

+> [!NOTE]
-NOTE: The exception will cause the debugger to enter a breakpoint.
+> The exception will cause the debugger to enter a breakpoint.
 Detach the debugger in order to better observe what's going on.

 When a `MessageFailed` event is received, the `AzureMonitorConnector` prints the following message in its console window: